The BrainFood Cookbook by Angela Taylor (eBook release now available!)

 ADD —> ADHD —> Asperger's Syndrome —> Autism

-are disorders which share a common etiology; therefore GAPS diet interventions will work to recover children diagnosed with these related disorders as well.
+are disorders which share a common etiology; therefore GAPS diet interventions may work to recover children diagnosed with these related disorders as well.

-The famous Greek physician Hippocrates already said more than 2000 years ago: "Let food be thy medicine and let medicine be thy food."
+As the Greek physician Hippocrates said more than 2000 years ago: "Let food be thy medicine and let medicine be thy food."

-It has been beyond doubt for a long time now that food plays a very decisive role in preservation of human health on the one hand and in the development of diseases on the other hand.
-Nutrition scientists, however, are discussing vehemently which diet is the right one for the human being.
-It becomes clearer and clearer that that there are genetic and biochemical differences between the individuals which result in the fact that
+It is beyond doubt that food plays a very decisive role in preservation of human health, but also in the development of diseases.
+Nutrition scientists are discussing vehemently which diet is the right one.
+In my studies at the BioIndividual Nutrition Institute, I have learned about genetic and biochemical differences between individuals which result in the fact that

 Sample of a Muscle Testing Foods Chart